 On 17 September 1944 the south of Ede was bombed.
-Sixty-nine citizens lost their lives.
+Seventy-one citizens lost their lives.
 This was the start of Operation Market Garden.
 Every Friday before the Airborne Landings, a short commemoration is held at the monument on Parkweg.
 At 11:25, the time at which the first bombs fell, pupils from schools in Ede lay flowers.

 The Airborne commemoration revolves around the events that took place in 1944 during the Second World War and in which Ede was involved: Operation Market Garden.

 Operation Market Garden was an allied offensive in September 1944.
 For the Netherlands, it was the most important operation of the Second World War.
 For the allies and for a large part of the Netherlands it was a failure.
 The last bridge at Arnhem proved to be a bridge too far.
 The west of the Netherlands had to wait another long, harsh winter before the liberation in May 1945.

 Market Garden consisted of a large-scale airborne parachute landing (Market) and a land offensive from Belgium (Garden).
 The plan involved the taking of key bridges over Dutch rivers by British, Polish and American landing troops, to allow ground forces to quickly advance across these bridges to the IJsselmeer.
 The German troops in the west of the Netherlands would then be trapped, and there was also the possibility of advancing towards the east to the Ruhr: Germany’s industrial heart.
 The allies hoped this would enable them to end the war before the winter.